Skip to main content

 • We will work with partner agencies to deliver multiagency resolutions, and will share Intel to facilitate this

-• We will have regard to Primary Authority relationships and will take these into account in our actions.
+• We will have regard to primary authority relationships and will take these into account in our actions

 Assessing appropriate action in cases of infringement